goombalab/goombalab.github.io/_posts/2024-05-31-mamba2-part1-model.md

 ## The Mamba-2 Architecture

-Although the core contribution of Mamba-2 is the new SSD layer, we also make some small changes to Mamba's neural network architecture.
+Although the core contribution of Mamba-2 is the new SSD layer and theory, we also make some small changes to Mamba's neural network architecture.

 {% include figure.liquid loading="eager" path="assets/img/2024-05-31-mamba-2/architecture_2.png" %}

 The main change is producing the $(A, B, C)$ SSM parameters in parallel with the $X$ input, instead of sequentially.
 This is partly motivated by the connections to attention;
-but more pragmatically, it's simpler and more amenable to scaling techniques such as tensor parallelism, which will be covered in the next part of this series!
+but more pragmatically, it's simpler and more amenable to scaling techniques such as tensor parallelism, which will be covered in Part IV of this series!

 There are some other small differences which are covered in more detail in the paper.
 However, we do want to emphasize that these architectural changes aren't really the main point of the model.